Mr7F/sublime-jumper/readme.md

 </p>

 You can set the setting `jumper_go_to_anywhere_search_length`, if you want to type more than one character before typing the label.
 Set it to `2` to make the plugin work like [leap.vim](https://github.com/ggandor/leap.nvim)

-The labels are **deterministic**, that way you can build muscle memory when you know how many matches are between the cursor and your target.
-You can change the charset to use your home row, the characters used:
-- First match after the cursor: first letter of the charset
-- First match before the cursor: second letter of the charset
-- Second match after the cursor: third letter of the charset
-- Second match before the cursor: fourth letter of the charset
-- ...

 ## Technical